-Symptoms Checklist:

-Click HERE to view the Government of Canada's webpage with a list of symptoms, a self-assessment test and other information about Covid-19.
+Symptoms Checklist: Click HERE to view the Government of Canada's webpage with a list of symptoms, a self-assessment test and other information about Covid-19.

-ViaSportCategory ViaSportTransition Measures Phase Overview of planning for compliance Restrictions in Place ·Maintain Physical Distance (2 m) ·No non-essential travel ·No groups of over 50 people MHA Plan: Follow local & provincial health guidelines, along with NSO, PSO & LSO Guidelines.
+ViaSportCategory ViaSport Transition Measures Overview of planning for compliance Restrictions in Place Maintain Physical Distance (3 m) No non-essential travel No groups of over 50 people MHA Plan : Follow local & provincial health guidelines, along with NSO, PSO & LSO Guidelines.
 Only Richmond residents to be on ice.
-Facility Plan: Enhanced Protocols ·Increased hand hygiene ·Symptom screening in place MHA Plan: Players dress before arriving, without skates.
-Players can put on skates in designated areas on the bench inside the rink (dressing room closed for RJMHA Phase 2).
+Enhanced Protocols Increased hand hygiene Symptom screening in place MHA Plan: Players dress before arriving, without skates.
+Players can put on skates in designated areas on the bench inside the rink (dressing room closed to players for RJMHA Phase 2).
 Frequent handwashing and social distancing measures are followed at all times.
 Any player, parent, volunteer or coach who is experiencing any Covid-19 symptoms, must stay home.
 Coaches and volunteers will be wearing masks when in close proximity with players.
 Coaches and players will wear masks when entering/exiting the facility.
-Facility Plan: Facility ·Outdoor is safest ·Indoor facilities slowly re-opening MHA Plan: Work with the City of Richmond on the re-opening plan/protocols prior to any on-ice activities.
+Facility Outdoor is safest Indoor facilities slowly re-opening MHA Plan : Work with the City of Richmond on the re-opening plan/protocols prior to any on-ice activities.
 Review the re-opening plan with all players/coaches/parents/volunteers.
 HCSP can act as an overall supervisor for our specific rinks in the facility - to help volunteers and the flow of rink traffic.
 Teamsnap Health Check questionnaire for all participants prior to access of the facility.
-Facility Plan: Participants ·Small groups ·No or limited spectators MHA Plan: Max 10-12 players with 2 coaches and increase base numbers on direction of the City of Richmond & Health Authorities.
+Participants Small groups No or limited spectators MHA Plan: On ice Practice - Max capacity 22 participants (players and coaches).
+1 HCSP allowed for emergencies.
 No spectators.
+Games - No games permitted at this time until further notice.

-Facility Plan: Non-contact activities ·Fundamental movement skills ·Modified training activities, drills MHA Plan: Adhere to 2m distancing.
+Facility Plan: Non-contact activities Fundamental movement skills Modified training activities, drills MHA Plan: Adhere to 3m distancing.
 Skill development only.
 No contact type drills.
 Coaches to review practice plans with RJMHA and Director of Hockey for approvals.
-Facility Plan: Contact activities ·Should not occur ·Contact sports should look for non-contact alternatives to training MHA Plan: Only non contact drills with the focus on skill development.
-Split groups into 6 players per half ice with coach.
-1 goalie per end.
-Facility Plan: Competition In club play or modified games may slowly be introduced MHA Plan : No games of any type at this time.
+Contact activities Should not occur Contact sports should look for non-contact alternatives to training MHA Plan : Only non contact drills with the focus on skill development.
+Competition In club play or modified games may slowly be introduced MHA Plan : No games of any type at this time.
 Will follow future guidelines from PSO, NSO and LSO.
-Facility Plan: Equipment ·Minimal shared equipment ·Disinfect any shared equipment before, during and after use MHA Plan : No shared equipment including water bottles.
+Equipment Minimal shared equipment Disinfect any shared equipment before, during and after use MHA Plan : No shared equipment including water bottles.
 All players & coaches will be asked to clean equipment after each session.
 HCSP will assist players and coaches with cleaning of all necessary equipment used or off-ice surfaces touched by players and coaches.